utopia-eco/limit-order-manager/README.md

     - DELETE /deleteStopLoss/:token/:orderCode
         - `token`: Token which the orderer wants to delete the stop loss for (output token for swap)
         - `orderCode`: Code of stop loss order
+- Retrieves all pending stop loss orders for a token
+    - GET /retrievePendingStopLosses/:token
+        - `token`: Token which you want the stop loss orders for